zentabit/facelist/README.md

 facelist is configured by a config file e.g facelist.yaml:

     * emailFilter - Only users with a email ending with this string will be showed
+    * applicationID, tentantID -
-    * slackTeam - The name of your slack team
+    * graphAPIToken -
-    * slackAPIToken - Access token to the Slack api
+    * groupID -

 The API-token requires the scopes:
 * users:read